 On October 2nd 2007 Roh Moo-hyun became the second president of South Korea in going to the DPRK, the first one to actually walk over the border.
 Talks were held regarding peace and reunification in the peninsula.

 In February 2008 Lee Myung-bak, a more conservative and pro-American president, entered the Blue House in Seoul.
-Relations between the North and South have not been as cordial since.
+Relations between the North and South were not been as cordial with him in power.
 There are however several special zones where South Korean companies employ local North Koreans and where South Korean tourists are allowed to visit.
-An example of this is Koryo's Dynasty capital, Kaesong.
+An example of this is the Koryo Dynasty's capital, Kaesong.